-- The FreeTDS ODBC driver version 0.82 does not support Unicode, but most other operations work as expected.
-Note that the driver is still under heavy development in some areas.
-Please test it thoroughly before using it on a production system. - The FreeTDS website mentions that the driver has some restrictions.
-Please see the FreeTDS user guide for details. - There are other ODBC drivers available from commercial vendors which implement the full ODBC3 API.
-You can also use our mxODBC Connect product to use the SQL Server Native Client from all supported Python platforms and without the need for a client-side ODBC driver.
+- The FreeTDS ODBC driver version 0.91 introduces Unicode support for the first time in its version history.
+The previous stable version 0.82 did not have Unicode support.
+We've had most success using the NATIVE UNICODE STRINGFORMAT mode. - Most other operations work as expected, but please note that the driver is still under heavy development in some areas.
+You should test it thoroughly before using it on a production system. - The FreeTDS website mentions that the driver has some restrictions.
+Please see the FreeTDS user guide for details. - Be sure to use the same ODBC manager with FreeTDS as the one you have compiled it with.
+If you mix e.g. unixODBC and iODBC, you can easily run into Unicode data corruption issues.
+The two ODBC managers use different default data types for Unicode data, so a FreeTDS ODBC driver compiled against unixODBC (2-bytes Unicode data type) will not return correct Unicode data when used with the iODBC ODBC manager (4-bytes Unicode data type). - There are other ODBC drivers available from commercial vendors which implement the full ODBC3 API, including a free one from Microsoft for Linux.
+Alternatively, you can use our mxODBC Connect product to use the SQL Server Native Client on Windows from all supported Python platforms and without the need for a client-side ODBC driver. - The FreeTDS driver does not support the MARS feature.
+Only one active result set is allowed per connection.
+This driver also support the MARS feature.
+See Multiple active result sets (MARS) on a single connection for details.